vatpac-technology/sops/docs/enroute/melbourne/HUO.md

 ### Reclassifications
 === "ES TCU"
-	When **ESA** is offline, the restricted airspace within R360 is deactivated and the airspace is administered by BLA and WON.
-Alternatively, WON may provide a [top-down service](../../../aerodromes/classc/EastSale) if they wish (not recommended), and this must be coordinated to BLA.
+	The restricted airspace around YMES is classified as Class G by default, and is only reclassified as controlled airspace when **ESA** is online.
+When **ESA** is offline, the area remains Class G, and is administered by BLA and WON.

-	!!! tip
-		If choosing *not* to provide a top down service, consider publishing a pre-formatted **ATIS Zulu** for the aerodrome, to inform pilots about the airspace reclassification.

 === "TAS TCU"
 	When **HBA** and/or **LTA** are offline, the class C and D airspace `SFC` to `A085` in the relevant TMA is reclassified as class G.